evmcheb/wintermute-alpha/06-stale-amm/answer.md

 Optimal arbitrage amount is selling 0.147 ETH for $77 profit.
 Average selling price of $2935, approx 21% premium.

+Gas fees on this date averaged 125 gwei.
+At 80k gas per swap, this equals approx 0.01 ETH to gas ~ $25.
+Net of gas fees, profit is $52 assuming selling on a liquid CEX.

 c) Could you execute the arbitrage on March 14, 2022?
 If not, explain why.

 March 14 22 corresponds to block 14379788.